ForwardFeed/MyBashUtils/DNSRestrictionsBypass/ReadMe.md

 ### What is this?

-Simply allows you to have acces to websites with a DNS blocking.
+Simply allows you to have acces to websites under a DNS blocking from your ISP.

 ### Why ?

-Because some retards in my governement seems to find it funny to block access to some websites by.
+Because some retards in my governement seems to find it funny to block access to some websites.
 So i edited myself my Domain Name Table in a way.